 Curious wood turtle (Photo by Ryan M. Bolton)

-This semi-aquatic turtle is long-lived (a 32-year-old specimen was recorded in the wild, and a 58-year-old in captivity).
-In Canada it can take 17 to 18 years before successful breeding can begin.
+This semi-aquatic turtle is long-lived.
+In Canada it can take up to 18 years before reaching sexual maturity.
 This life history trait contributes to the turtle's at-risk status, since turtles may be collected or killed before reaching breeding age.

 Retreating wood turtle (Photo by Bill Hubick)